 Call Your Doctor

-Redness, swelling, increasing pain, excessive bleeding, or discharge at the wound site
+Redness, swelling, excess bleeding, or discharge from the wound

-Chalky white, blue, or black appearance to tissue around wound
+A chalky white, blue, or black appearance around the wound

-If general anesthesia was used—cough, shortness of breath, chest pain, or severe nausea or vomiting
+If general anesthesia was used—problems breathing, chest pain, or lasting nausea or vomiting

 EBSCO Medical Review Board

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.